Skip to content

 Why the Airlock is in place

 ‘…although researchers can look at your data and ask questions about it, they can only take away the answers to their questions (their results).
-They can’t copy or take away any of your individual data’
+They can’t copy or take away any of your individual data.’

 For this reason, Genomics England does not allow the re-identification of any participant outside the Research Environment – either from the material alone, or through aggregation with other data available now or in the future.
 The Airlock systems and processes are therefore designed to prevent identifiable data being released from the Research Environment without the consent of the individual concerned.